Your guide to learning to drive in Harrow

 This pass rate is from 2018-2019.
 Check out the DVSA page to find your nearest Driving Test Centre.

 1. Arrive early

 It's beneficial to get there early to make sure you’re prepared.
 As there won’t be parking available, do check out the area beforehand to park your car as close to the centre as you can.

 Harrow will have lots of parked cars along the roads near the test centre like Tolcarne Drive.
 So make sure you maintain a safe passing distance between you and the parked cars.

 Bring your provisional driver’s licence and your theory test pass certificate on the day of the test.
 Otherwise, your test will be cancelled and you won’t be refunded.

 You'll definitely come across lots of pedestrians on your test, especially if you drive down Pembroke Road and Elm Avenue which run parallel alongside 3 London Underground stations: Ruislip, Ruislip Manor and Eastcote.
 So make sure to keep an eye out for pedestrians throughout your driving test.

 Arrange another driving lesson before your practical test if you need a bit more confidence.
 You can use the time to go over anything you’re uncertain of, or any roads you want more practice on.

-Some of our top areas in Harrow include:
+Some of the most popular in Harrow include: